 Note: Some menu items are displayed only if the computer supports the corresponding features.

-- 3. Set the value of an item by doing one of the following:

-- Press F6 to change to a higher value.
+- 3. Set the value of an item by doing one of the following: - Press the F6 key to change to a higher value.

-- Press F5 to change to a lower value.
+Press the F5 key to change to a lower value.

 Note: Default values are in boldface.